curv3d/curv/docs/Colour_Atlas.rst

 Names for standard colours.
 Currently I've got white, black, red, green, blue, cyan, magenta, yellow, and orange.
-The values I've chosen don't align with other colour naming standards.
+The values I've chosen don't align with other colour naming standards like X11.
+But, they are intended to work with colour modification operators (see above).

 Standard colour names are a giant tar pit.
 Look at what CSS and SVG are doing, and adopt a simplified subset.